Her Fearful Symmetry

 Her Fearful Symmetry is a horror novel by the American writer Audrey Niffenegger.
-The book was published on October 1, 2009 and is set in London's Highgate Cemetery where, after a year of research for the book, Niffenegger acted as a tour guide.
+The book was published on October 1, 2009 and is set in and around London's Highgate Cemetery where, after a year of research for the book, Niffenegger acted as a tour guide.

 Title

 The novel's title is inspired by William Blake's poem "The Tyger", which begins "Tyger!
 Tyger! burning bright / In the forests of the night, / What immortal hand or eye / Could frame thy fearful symmetry?".

-Given the novel's setting, some critics have also pointed out a potential verbal pun in the novel's title, since in received pronunciation "symmetry" and "cemetery" are almost homophonous.
+Given the novel's setting, some critics have also pointed out a potential verbal pun in the novel's title, since in received pronunciation "symmetry" and "cemetery" are quite similarly pronounced.
 There is also a physical symmetry between two of the main characters – identical twins with mirrored internal organs.

 Plot summary

 Elspeth dies of leukemia.
 Her apartment, located beside Highgate cemetery in London, is left for the daughters of Edwina, her estranged twin sister.
-Elspeth's nieces, identical twins Julia and Valentina, do anything together, though Julia is the more dominant twin.
+Elspeth's nieces, identical twins Julia and Valentina, do everything together, though Julia is the more dominant twin.
 Valentina has asthma and has a heart valve that has not been properly formed, which occasionally makes her ill.
 The sisters move to London and take up residence in Elspeth's flat.
 Robert, Elspeth's former lover, lives in the apartment below them.
 Robert is employed as a tour guide in the cemetery as a way of learning more for his thesis work on the cemetery.
 Valentina begins falling in love with Robert and he quickly reciprocates, primarily because of her resemblance to Elspeth.

 Martin, a man whose wife, Marijke, has left him because of his obsessive compulsive disorder (OCD), lives in the apartment above.
 Julia befriends Martin and gives him Anafranil (a pill for OCD), pretending that it is a vitamin.
 Martin is aware that she is giving him the medication, but feigns ignorance.

-Unknown to either of the sisters for the first year they are in London, Elspeth is trapped inside the apartment as a ghost - invisible and completely mute.
+Unknown to either of the sisters for the first year they are in London, Elspeth is trapped inside the apartment as a ghost—invisible and completely mute.
 However, Valentina discovers her awareness of Elspeth's moods.
 One day, she sees Elspeth in the apartment.
 The twins find a stray kitten near the cemetery.
 After several failed attempts, they lure it into their apartment and begin taking care of the kitten.
 One day, while playing with the twins, the kitten abruptly drops dead.
 The twins realize that the kitten's soul had been caught on Elspeth's hand.
 Elspeth puts the kitten's soul back into its body and is able to bring it back to life.

 A recurring theme throughout the story is Valentina's discontent with being one half of a whole (her twinship with Julia).
 She is the weaker twin both physically (given her illness) and emotionally.
 Julia calls Valentina "Mouse" because of her fearful attitude towards everything.
 As the story progresses, Valentina becomes emotionally stronger and decides she must break away from Julia to be able to live her life.